KarlRombauts/TriangleArt/README.md

 ## Where this came from

 This started in an advanced algorithms class in 2022.
-The lecturer posed a puzzle: given a rectangle, for which values of `n` can you cut it into `n` right-angled triangles?
-The nice observation is that any right-angled triangle splits into two smaller (and similar) right-angled triangles, so a rectangle can be cut into any `n ≥ 2`.
+The lecturer posed a puzzle: given a rectangle, for which values of $n$ can you cut it into $n$ right-angled triangles?
+The nice observation is that any right-angled triangle splits into two smaller (and similar) right-angled triangles, so a rectangle can be cut into any $n \geq 2$.

 That subdivision is infinite, which makes it fun to play with.
 I organised the triangles as a binary tree, each traingle split is represented as two child nodes in the tree.